shallinan1/MarcoDetoxification/rewrite/README.md

     decoded_mask_inputs = [d.replace("<s>", "").replace("</s>", "") for d in decoded_masked_inputs]

+### <ins>Interactive Mode</ins>
+To play around with masking with your own inputs in an interactive terminal, from the root directory run:

+    python3 -m rewrite.masking

+You can also specify the threshold as an argument for this command using `--thresh x`.
+The default example after running the above command should have the inputs and outputs printed to the terminal:

+    inputs: ["I'm surprised you got it done, seeing as you're all girls!", 'You are a human'] masked inputs: ["I'm surprised you got it done, seeing as you're all<mask>!", 'You are a<mask>']

 ## Generating
 `generation.py` contains code to infill the masked inputs from the Masking step using a product-of-experts with the BART models.
 Again, one must instantiate a class, this time being the `Infiller()` class.
 Please see the code for a description of all the initialization parameters.
 The specific configuration we recommend is: